Crete is operated by

 Currency = Euro

-Norwich Airport will be offering direct seasonal flights to the Greek Island of Crete between the months of May to October flying out on every Tuesday for the first time in 2018.
+Norwich Airport offers direct seasonal flights to the Greek Island of Crete between the months of May to October flying every Tuesday.

 Crete is the largest of all the Greek islands sitting in the Mediterranean Sea and has a wonderfully warm climate the whole year round.
 During the warmest summer month, the average temperature is around 26ºC and the average range between the months of May to October are 20ºC to 24ºC.
 As you would expect with the island sitting in the Mediterranean Sea the water temperatures between the months of May to October range on average from 19ºC to 25ºC.